Pennsylvania Intubation Errors Lawyers

 In some cases, negligent intubation is caused by hospital staff being untrained or unprepared to quickly work through life-threatening situations.
 Though all medical facilities are obligated to have the proper equipment and staff on site, some do not.
 When medical staff fails to act in time, is unprepared or does not call the appropriate physicians, surgeons and respiratory professionals, patients may suffer permanent disability, coma or even death.

-If your family has experienced the tragedy of serious injuries or a loss due to failure to properly intubate, contact Biancheria & Maliver P.C. for a free analysis and evaluation of your claim by an experienced medical malpractice lawyer.
+If your family has experienced the tragedy of serious injuries or a loss due to failure to properly intubate, contact Biancheria & Maliver P.C. at 412-567-5433for a free analysis and evaluation of your claim by an experienced medical malpractice lawyer.